-Unfortunately, most sites don’t publish their stats for public viewing so accurate numbers are hard to come by.
-At best, you can look for a website’s “advertising page” which may include marketing materials, demographic information, and yes, monthly traffic data.
+Most sites don’t publish their stats for public viewing, so accurate traffic numbers are hard to come by.
+At best, you can look for a website’s “advertising page,” which may include marketing materials, demographic information, and yes, monthly traffic data.

 SimilarWeb is my estimator of choice when I want to see what kind of traffic a website gets.

-The real value of SimilarWeb is its Top Website Rankings page where you can the top ranking sites according to category and country (limited to the top 50 for free users), but it also lets you search for a specific domain and see that particular site’s stats.
+The real value of SimilarWeb is its Top Website Rankings page where you can see the top ranking sites according to category and country (limited to the top 50 for free users), but it also lets you search for a specific domain and see that particular site’s stats.

 When you look up a site, you get three points of data right away: global rank, country rank, and category rank.
 These are awesome for website competition at a glance.
 But if you scroll down, you can see the engagement stats: monthly traffic, average visit duration, pages per visit, and bounce rate.

 Keep scrolling and you’ll see a bunch of other details, such as traffic source breakdown, top referring sites, social media traffic, audience demographics, and more.
-All of it’s available for free, solidifying this as the best estimator tool.
+All of it’s available for free, solidifying this as the best website traffic estimator tool.

-Quantcast is probably the most accurate traffic estimator tool currently available, but it comes with two important caveats: first, its accuracy is still spotty from site to site, and second, its data set is severely limited when compared to sites like SimilarWeb or Alexa.
+Quantcast is probably the most accurate traffic estimator tool currently available, but it comes with two important caveats: first, its accuracy is spotty from site to site, and second, its data set is severely limited compared to sites like SimilarWeb or Alexa.

-This is due to how Quantcast works: a website must set up Quantcast’s data collection feed on the site itself, which allows Quantcast to start collecting data and estimating traffic.
+This is due to how Quantcast works: a website must set up Quantcast’s data collection feed, which allows Quantcast to start collecting data and estimating traffic for that site.
 Quantcast cannot accurately estimate traffic for sites that don’t participate.
-Sadly, you won’t find stats for most lesser-known websites on Quantcast.
+Therefore, you won’t find stats for most lesser-known websites on Quantcast.

-That being said, when a site is being tracked, Quantcast offers a lot of amazing data to pore over.
+That being said, when a site is tracked, Quantcast offers a lot of amazing data to pore over.
 The demographic breakdown is especially insightful, which includes visitor ethnicity, shopping interests, media interests, occupations, and political affiliations.